Board of Directors

 Yuval Cohen, Ph.D., joined Corbus in July 2013 as Chief Executive Officer.
 Prior to joining Corbus, he was the President and co-founder of Celsus Therapeutics (Nasdaq CLTX) from 2005 to June 2013.
 Under Dr. Cohen's leadership, Celsus successfully developed five novel anti-inflammatory drug programs - including two in Phase II - focusing on allergies and autoimmune diseases of the skin, airways, digestive tract and eye.
 He participated in all stages of the pre-clinical and clinical development from project management to interactions with regulatory bodies and with the investment community in fund raising.
 In March 2013, Dr. Cohen successfully completed a public listing of Celsus in the United States.
 Apart from his industry experience, he is also the author of a number of peer-reviewed papers and reviews as well as listed inventor on a number of patents.
 Dr. Cohen has a Ph.D., summa cum laude, from the Curie Institute of Cancer Research in Paris and the University of Paris V. He attained a Bachelor of Science (Honors) from the University of Cape Town (South Africa) before being awarded the prestigious BGF Scholarship from the French foreign ministry to carry out his doctoral studies in Paris.

-Mr. Panayiotopoulos was most recently the President and Chief Executive Officer and a member of the Board of Directors of ARIAD Pharmaceuticals, Inc., which was acquired by Takeda Pharmaceuticals for $5.2 billion in February 2017.
-Prior to joining ARIAD in January 2016, Mr. Panayiotopoulos served as President of EMD Serono, Inc., the North American biopharmaceutical division of Merck KGaA, President of the Serono Research and Development Institute and President of Merck Serono, Tokyo, Japan.
-Since joining Merck KGaA in 2004, Mr. Panayiotopoulos led multiple partnerships, including those with Pfizer Inc., Bristol-Myers Squibb Company, Eli Lilly and Company, Sumitomo Dainippon Pharma Co., Ltd., Mitsubishi Tanabe Pharma Corporation, Otsuka Pharmaceutical Co.
+Mr. Panayiotopoulos is a Managing Director in the Blackstone (NYSE:BX) Life Sciences Group, an industry-leading investment platform within the life science sector.
+Mr. Panayiotopoulos joined Blackstone as part of its acquisition of Clarus in December of 2018, having served as a Partner at Clarus since March 2018.
+Previously, Mr. Panayiotopoulos served as President and Chief Executive Officer and a member of the Board of Directors of ARIAD Pharmaceuticals, Inc. (NASDAQ: ARIA), which was acquired by Takeda Pharmaceuticals (NYSE: TAK) for $5.2 billion in February 2017.
+Prior to joining ARIAD in January 2016, Mr. Panayiotopoulos served as President of EMD Serono, Inc., the North American biopharmaceutical division of Merck KGaA (FWB: MRK), President of the Serono Research and Development Institute and President of Merck Serono, Tokyo, Japan.
+While at Merck KGaA, Mr. Panayiotopoulos led multiple partnerships, including those with Pfizer Inc., Bristol-Myers Squibb Company, Eli Lilly and Company, Sumitomo Dainippon Pharma Co., Ltd., Mitsubishi Tanabe Pharma Corporation, Otsuka Pharmaceutical Co.
 Ltd. and Incyte Corporation.
-Prior to joining Merck KGaA, Mr. Panayiotopoulos was at Eli Lilly & Co. from 1999 to 2004.
-Mr. Panayiotopoulos currently serves on the Board of Directors for The Medicines Company (NASDAQ: MDCO).
+Prior to joining Merck KGaA, Mr. Panayiotopoulos was at Eli Lilly & Co.
+(NYSE: LLY) from 1999 to 2004.
+Mr. Panayiotopoulos currently serves as a member of the Board of Directors of The Medicines Company (NASDAQ: MDCO), founding Board Member of Anthos Therapeutics and founding Executive Chairman of Genevant Sciences.
+He is also on the Board of Advisors of the non-profit Life Science Cares.

 Mr. Panayiotopoulos holds a combined B.Sc. in Chemistry and Management Studies from University College London and a M.Sc. from Cranfield Business School in the United Kingdom.